lucidrains/chroma-pytorch/README.md

 ## Chroma - Pytorch (wip)

 Implementation of <a href="https://generatebiomedicines.com/chroma">Chroma</a>, generative model of proteins using DDPM and GNNs, in Pytorch. <a href="https://www.bakerlab.org/2022/11/30/diffusion-model-for-protein-design/">Concurrent work</a> seems to suggest we have a slight lift-off applying denoising diffusion probabilistic models to protein design.
+Will also incorporate <a href="https://arxiv.org/abs/2208.04202">self-conditioning</a>, applied successfully by Baker lab in RFDiffusion.

 <a href="https://stephanheijl.com/rfdiffusion.html">Explanation by Stephan Heijl</a>